PeterCamilleri/CX16/docs/tools.md

 could come in handy, especially for those less familiar with the cc65 compiler tool set.

-### File Names

-Different operating systems have different restrictions on the characters that are allowed in the name of a file.
-To avoid grief, the most crucial rule is to avoid the use of file names containing embedded spaces or punctuation.
-To make file names easier to read and handle it would be a good idea to choose file names that consist of lower case letters or numbers and words joined by underscore "_" characters.

-Ideally we all want our code to be accessible to a wide audience running their development tools on a wide variety of systems.
-By playing nice, we make life easier for everybody.

 ### The ca65 Macro-Assembler

 The ca65 macro-assembler is accessed via the command line.
 The syntax of that